 - Ruinas de Ciudacita – Tucumán.
 Interesting, prehistoric ruins high in the mountainous jungle, at 4 300 m height.
 Consists of a group of stone enclosures and is considered to be a sacred site with astronomical orientation of details, including Puerta Del Sun, which marks the summer solstice.

 - Tastil – Salta.
 Amazing Pre-Inca settlement, built around 1500 AD.
 Nowadays remain interesting remnants – base part of rounded, interconnected structures, resembling an enormous labyrinth.

 - Cueva de las Manos - Santa Cruz.
 Famous due to paintings of hands on its walls made 13,000 – 9,500 years ago, often stencilled.
 Numerous other drawings as well.

 - Inca Cueva – Jujuy.
 Area with numerous prehistoric rock paintings in black, white and red colors.
 Most paintings show circles.
 Most interesting is a cave entirely covered with prehistoric paintings.

 Other archaeological monuments

 - Shrine of Llullaillaco summit – Salta.
 The highest archaeological monument in the world, located on the summit of 6 739 m tall volcano.
-In late 15th – early 16th century here were sacrificed three Inca children.
+In the late 15th – early 16th century here were sacrificed three Inca children.
 One of the mummies was struck by lightning.

 Jesuit missions and ranches

 - Alta Gracia Estancia – Córdoba.
-A historical core of town – large ranch of Jesuits, developed in 16th – 17th century and consisting of structures in lush Baroque style.
+A historical core of town – large ranch of Jesuits, developed in the 16th – 17th century and consisting of structures in lush Baroque style.
 Includes Jesuit church, priest’s residence and other buildings and garden.